chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

   - en-us/central-management/usage/deployments
 ---

-> :warning: **WARNING**
->
-> This is a Work in Progress.
-Please check back later.
->
-> Please see https://blog.chocolatey.org/2020/05/announcing-deployments/ for now.

 ## Description

 Central Management's Deployments functionality allows for pre-defined actions to be executed across any Chocolatey-managed computers.